Mizzou-CBMI/COSMOS2/docs/source/3_getting_started.rst

 algorithm for resuming is as follows:

 1) Delete any failed Tasks

 * output_files are not cleaned up, it is expected they will be over-written

 2) Add any new Tasks

 * A Task is "new" if a Task with the same stage and set of tags does not exist.
-Note that failed tasks were deleted.

 3) Run the workflow

 * Successful tasks will not be re-run.
 Only new tasks added in 2) will be re-run.

 .. warning::